 Polyphenol Rich Foods

-Polyphenols are naturally-occurring compounds in fruits, vegetables, herbs, teas, and dark chocolate.
+Polyphenols are naturally occurring compounds in fruits, vegetables, herbs, teas, and dark chocolate.
 They may increase healthy gut bacteria and support healthy cognition.*12,13

 Tryptophan Rich Foods

 Tryptophan is an amino acid that converts to serotonin.
-Consuming foods that are rich in tryptophan, such as cheese and eggs, may help support serotonin production.
+Consuming foods rich in tryptophan, such as cheese and eggs, may help support serotonin production.
 Some research has observed a positive impact of tryptophan on anxiousness and mood among healthy individuals.*15

 Your gut and brain are always working together in intricate ways to support the health and function of your whole body.
 Eating a variety of nutrient-rich foods is a great practice to fuel both your body and mind.